 Listed below are brief summaries of the different leave types.
-Details regarding procedures for requesting leave and the impact on NMSU benefit programs can be found in the NMSU policy manual or by contacting Benefit Services at email@example.com.
-Training for all leave types is available on a semi-annual basis through the Center for Learning & Professional Development.
+Details regarding procedures for requesting leave and the impact on NMSU benefit programs can be found in the NMSU ARP by contacting Benefit Services at email@example.com.

 - Regular full-time employees earn 22 work days per year.